What is an Agent Runtime?

 What is the difference between an agent runtime and a framework?

 A framework provides abstractions for building agents (tool definitions, prompts, chains).
 A runtime is the execution engine that actually runs them — handling I/O, concurrency, error handling, and system-level concerns.
-Both send MCP requests that Intercept can govern.
+Both send MCP requests that PolicyLayer can govern.

 Where should agent runtimes run?

-How does Intercept integrate with agent runtimes?
+How does PolicyLayer integrate with agent runtimes?

 FURTHER READING